CUNY Graduate Center: Advanced Science Research Center

 The CUNY ASRC formally joined the CUNY Graduate Center in spring 2017.
-Today, the CUNY ASRC serves as a hub for CUNY's integrated research network across the five boroughs of New York City.
+Today, the CUNY ASRC is one of the major pieces of CUNY's citywide research network.
 Five years after the center opened, over 200 graduate, undergraduate, and high school students had been mentored by CUNY ASRC scientists.
 In that time, the center also hosted over 400 conferences, seminars, and workshops and awarded over $600,000 in seed grants to CUNY faculty.

 Research initiatives

-The CUNY ASRC was founded on the principle that the next great scientific advances will result from the interaction of researchers across different disciplines.
-Thus, the center integrates five diverse research fields to encourage collaboration among established scientists, early-career researchers, and students in areas that shape 21st-century global science.
+The CUNY ASRC was founded on the principle that researchers across different disciplines would collaborate to make scientific advancements.
+Thus, it consists of five related fields: